DreemAR/com.dreemar.package-creator/README.md

 ## Installation
 The package can be installed by following [Unity's instructions for installing via git url](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

-You can use the following url to install the current version on the main branch: https://github.com/DreemAR/com.dreemar.package-creator

-Alternatively, you can use https://github.com/DreemAR/com.dreemar.package-creator#v1.0.0 to get the latest version.
+We recommend you use the latest version: https://github.com/DreemAR/com.dreemar.package-creator#v1.0.0.
 You can also target any previous releases that are available by replacing the version code at the end of the provided url.

 ## How to use
 Open the wizard via Tools->Create Package.